English Grammar Lessons for Adults: 5 Hard-Won Lessons

 Lesson 1: The grammar book is a map, not the territory

 I had treated grammar books as instruction manuals.
 Follow the steps, get the output.
-But grammar books describe patterns — they don't install them.
+But grammar books describe patterns.
+They don't install them.
 Reading a rule about present perfect doesn't mean you've absorbed when it sounds right and when it doesn't.

 Think of it this way.
 A book can tell you that coffee tastes bitter and aromatic.
 You could read twenty descriptions of coffee and still not know what it tastes like until you drink it.
 Grammar works the same way: reading the rule is not the same as having the pattern in your language system.

 For adult learners specifically, this distinction is important.
 We are very good at memorising rules.
 We are very good at applying rules consciously, in calm conditions.
 We are very bad at retrieving rules under pressure in real conversation.
-Children don't learn grammar from rules — they learn it from massive exposure to patterns.
+Children don't learn grammar from rules; they learn it from massive exposure to patterns.
 Adults can supplement with rules, but we still need the exposure.

 What changed for me: I stopped treating grammar exercises as tick-box tasks and started using them as exposure events.
 For each exercise, I read the correct answer aloud, then immediately constructed a new sentence with the same structure about my own life.
 That's not a study technique from a book.
 It's just putting the pattern into use while it's still warm.